BogdanDIA/gr-dvbt/README.md

 mkdir build
 cd build
 cmake ../
 make && sudo make install

+if gr-dvbt is installed for the first time:

+sudo ldconfig